KaiJayaram/Starcraft-Replay-Scanner-Installer/README.md

 Code and other info on the project can be found here: https://github.com/KaiJayaram/Starcraft-Replay-Scanner

-This Repo is just to make install easier on non-get users
+This Repo is just to make install easier (with gui rather than git pull)

 Replay scanning for this project makes use of the following libraries:
 - https://github.com/eagleflo/mpyq